 The David and Lorna Gladstone Foundation

-In 2011, our founder and CEO and his wife set up the David and Lorna Gladstone Foundation (DLGF) and since then have regularly given to charities.
+In 2011, our founder and CEO and his wife set up the David and Lorna Gladstone Foundation and since then have regularly given to charities.
 This foundation seeks to further the advancement of humankind and personal freedom through the charitable relief of the poor, distressed, and underprivileged; the advancement of religious freedom; the advancement of education; the elimination of prejudice and discrimination; and the prevention of cruelty to animals.